dairycultist/Pixel-Girls/README.md

 ### Planned

-- Lucky blocks that you break to spawn a random girl
-  - Different lucky blocks have different girls
 - SIMPLE no need for dialogue or advanced behaviour, just friends :3
 - custom sounds
 - girls with bellies?!
-- badass girls that spawn in the nether
+- badass girls that spawn via Nether Lucky Block
 - Senko having 3D ears and a big bushy tail
 - Koishi having a wide brim on her hat